EXCLUSIVE-ValueAct seeks to oust four directors of Seven & i

 The directors "failed to disclose a reported acquisition proposal to the Company in 2020", failed to conduct an objective succession review, and did not conduct an independent strategic review in line with governance best practices, ValueAct said.

+Seven & i shares rose 1.3% in Tokyo versus a 0.2% decline in the benchmark Nikkei .N225 index.

-(Reporting by Svea Herbst-Bayliss in New Orleans; Additional reporting by Makiko Yamazaki in Tokyo; Editing by Lincoln Feast.)
+(Reporting by Svea Herbst-Bayliss in New Orleans; Additional reporting by Makiko Yamazaki and Rocky Swift in Tokyo; Editing by Lincoln Feast and Sonali Paul.)

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))